-Emirates brand new first class suite on the Boeing 777 will launch in December and the layout will change from a 1-2-1 configuration down to 2 rows in a 1-1-1 configuration.
+Emirates brand new first-class suite on the Boeing 777 will launch in December, and the layout will change from a 1-2-1 configuration down to 2 rows in a 1-1-1g configuration.

-The existing Emirates suite is very glitzy and quite narrow, but you get to use the shower suites if you fly on the A380 which is a superb novelty.
-There are sadly no showers on the B777 but this is one of the few things to be disappointed about with this new suite as it is impressive and comparable with Etihad’s apartments on their A380 planes and Singapore Airlines new First Class A380 Suite.
+The existing Emirates suite is very glitzy and quite narrow, but you get to use the shower suites if you fly on the A380, which is a superb novelty.
+Sadly, there are no showers on the B777, but this is one of the few things to be disappointed about with this new suite as it is impressive and comparable with Etihad’s apartments on their A380 planes and Singapore Airlines new First Class A380 Suite.

-Possibly my favourite feature is the virtual windows that will project the view from outside the aircraft onto the wall of the cabin using real-time cameras.
+Possibly my favorite feature is the virtual windows that will project the view from outside the aircraft onto the wall of the cabin using real-time cameras.

-You also get a 32-inch personal television with 2,500 channels, Bowers & Wilkins Active Noise Cancelling E1 headphones, an “inspiration kit,” featuring a luxury Byredo skincare collection, Hydra Active moisturizing pyjamas, and Bulgari amenity kits (my favourite!).
+You also get a 32-inch personal television with 2,500 channels, Bowers & Wilkins Active Noise Cancelling E1 headphones, an “inspiration kit,” featuring a luxury Byredo skincare collection, Hydra Active moisturizing pajamas, and Bulgari amenity kits (my favorite!).

-Emirates complimentary chauffeur service for First Class travellers in the UAE will feature a fleet of S-Class vehicles to get passengers to and from the airport.
+Emirate’s complimentary chauffeur service for First Class travelers in the UAE will feature a fleet of S-Class vehicles to get passengers to and from the airport.

 Emirates has 150 777-8s and 777-9s on order and will take delivery of those starting in 2020 which will feature a new first class product.
 You can read all of my current Emirates Business Class flight reviews and Emirates First Class flight reviews.

 Which routes will fly Emirates’ new First Class?